-Sustainability Champions manually record offline donations for their office/colleagues and submit the totals to the Sustainability team through a Microsoft form. • Informa donations:
+Sustainability Champions manually record offline donations for their office/colleagues and submit the totals to the Sustainability team through a Microsoft form.
+Informa donations:

 Informa provides additional funding through internal competitions.
 Metric: Walk the World - employee survey Definition: Feedback survey post WTW participation Boundaries: All colleagues who participated in WTW and received the survey.
-Methodology: After WTW, a link to a Survey Monkey feedback survey was sent out to all Sustainability Champions for them to forward on to colleagues from their office that took part in WTW.
-Metric: Colleague engagement survey Definition: Colleagues engagement index score Boundaries: All Informa colleagues at the date of the survey being conducted Methodology: The colleagues engagement score is calculated by averaging the percentage of respondents who agree to each individual statement below: - I believe strongly in the goals and objectives of the business I work for - I would recommend the business I work for as a good place to work - I am willing to work beyond what is required in my job to help the business I work for succeed - My work gives me a sense of personal accomplishment - I have the equipment/tools/resources I need to do my job effectively
+Methodology: After WTW, a link to a Microsoft Forms feedback survey was sent out to all colleagues via email.
+Metric: Colleague engagement survey Definition: Colleagues engagement index score

+Boundaries: All colleagues directly employed by Informa on a permanent basis or fixed term contract, and who joined before 1 March 2022.
+Methodology: The colleagues engagement score is calculated by averaging the percentage of respondents who agree to each individual statement below: - I believe strongly in the goals and objectives of the business I work for - I would recommend the business I work for as a good place to work - I am willing to work beyond what is required in my job to help the business I work for succeed - My work gives me a sense of personal accomplishment - I have the equipment/tools/resources I need to do my job effectively

+Environment

+Methodology

-Metric: Total energy consumption (kWh) Definition: Consumption of energy (in kWh) Boundaries: All Informa sites, power generators used at events and company cars Methodology: We add up our annual consumption of natural gas, electricity, generator fuel and mobile fuel.
+Metric: Total energy consumption (kWh)

+Definition: Consumption of energy (in kWh)

+Boundaries: All Informa sites, power generators used at events and company cars

+Methodology: We add up our annual consumption of natural gas, electricity, generator fuel and mobile fuel.

 The calculations for each energy source are explained below.